Akaike information criterion: Definition

 Given a set of candidate models for the data, the preferred model is the one with the minimum AIC value.
 Thus, AIC rewards goodness of fit (as assessed by the likelihood function), but it also includes a penalty that is an increasing function of the number of estimated parameters.
 The penalty discourages overfitting, which is desired because increasing the number of parameters in the model almost always improves the goodness of the fit.

 Suppose that the data is generated by some unknown process f.
 We consider two candidate models to represent f: g_{1} and g_{2}.
 If we knew f, then we could find the information lost from using g_{1} to represent f by calculating the Kullback–Leibler divergence, D_{KL}(f ‖ g_{1}); similarly, the information lost from using g_{2} to represent f could be found by calculating D_{KL}(f ‖ g_{2}).
 We would then, generally, choose the candidate model that minimized the information loss.

 We cannot choose with certainty, because we do not know f.
 Akaike (1974) showed, however, that we can estimate, via AIC, how much more (or less) information is lost by g_{1} than by g_{2}.
 The estimate, though, is only valid asymptotically; if the number of data points is small, then some correction is often necessary (see AICc, below).

 Note that AIC tells nothing about the absolute quality of a model, only the quality relative to other models.
 Thus, if all the candidate models fit poorly, AIC will not give any warning of that.
 Hence, after selecting a model via AIC, it is usually good practice to validate the absolute quality of the model.
-Such validation commonly includes checks of the model's residuals (to determine whether the residuals seem like random) and tests of the model's predictions.
+Such validation commonly includes checks of the model's residuals (to determine whether the residuals seem random) and tests of the model's predictions.
 For more on this topic, see statistical model validation.